 As tent campers, this little camper is really everything we need right now.
 If you read this blog regularly, you know that we love to take road trips, but setting up and taking down the tent many times on a trip really starts to get exhausting.
 With the camper, all we have to do is make sure the doors are locked, hitch up, and move on.
 The few times we’ve been out in it we noticed that not only is it faster to set up and take down than a tent, but it’s also easier than packing up a lot of the big rigs we see in the campgrounds.
 We refer to our RangeRunner as our tent on wheels.

 Our little camper has also allowed us to camp in conditions that I’m not brave enough to tent camp in.
 We definitely wouldn’t have gone to D.H.
 Day with snow on the forecast in the tent, but the Runaway kept us warm and we had some power banks to run a small heater and charge our phones.

 I am very excited to Runaway when the weather warms up and the snow melts.
 We already have four reservations booked for this summer to try out new campgrounds!
 To learn more about Runaway campers visit Runawaycampers.com.

 Thanks for stopping by!
-What is your favorite campground in Michigan?
-Let me know in the comments!
 To read about some of our previous trips, click here.
 If you like my photos be sure to “like” my Facebook Page, follow me on Instagram!
 You can purchase prints on Etsy and Fine Art America.
-To see inside my camera bag, check out my Gear Page.
-For information about our new Guided Photography Tours, visit GuidedPhoto.com.
+To see inside my camera bag, check out my updated Gear Page.